BBecker8/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
+checkout switches to the top_ten branch and then the merge operation would integrate the changes from test into the top_ten branch and the top_ten branch would now include the changes from test.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?